 1kg more per each rep

 Even though it is 1kg more, it is still overloading what your muscles did the previous week.
 It doesn’t have to be 10kg+ each and every time because that is just not sustainable.
-Trying to progress in that much weight each week will lead to a plateau.
-This could also decrease form which then leads to increased injury risk.
+Trying to progress in that much weight each week will lead to a plateaus very quickly as well as increased risk of form breakdown which then leads to increased injury risk.